ad-owens/ad-owens/_posts/2014-1-20-Class-Imbalance_NNets.md

 ![_config.yml]({{ site.baseurl }}/images/outer_layer.png){: .center-image }

-We’re looking for class-membership probabilities so G will be a softmax function.
+We’re looking for class-membership probabilities so G will be a _softmax_ function.

 Finally, we need to TRAIN our MLP!
 Here we’ll use Stochastic Gradient Descent (SGD) with minibatches.
 The set of parameters we’re learning are weights (W) and biases (b).
 We’ll obtain gradients from the backpropagation algorithm with each minibatch and then adjust the weights with the gradient * learning rate.
-The biases will adjust according the loss function after the weights are adjusted.
-Finally, it may be a good idea to introduce an L1 or L2 regularization term in the loss function.
+The biases will adjust according the loss function _after_ the weights are adjusted.

 SGD, Backprop, and Regularization are VERY important and, yes, I’m skimming over them right now because each topic requires a thorough explanation.
-Luckily, a lot of smart people have already written excellent tutorials about it [here](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/), here, and here (links).
+Luckily, a lot of smart people have already written excellent tutorials about it [here](http://sebastianruder.com/optimizing-gradient-descent/), [here](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/), and [here](http://stats.stackexchange.com/questions/4961/what-is-regularization-in-plain-english).

 So, let’s recap the MLP Algorithm:
 ⋅⋅1.
 Input layer feeds forward into hidden layer neurons